BONSAMURAIS/BONSAI-ontology-RDF-framework/README.md

 Discussions and tools regarding the development of a minimal ontology for BONSAI.

-This repo has been created to create a common platform for all of the discussions (moving away from a chain of messages/ emails).
+This repo has been created to create a common platform for all of the discussions.

 The repo currently contains:

-1. The current RDF schema proposed
+1. The documentation of current RDF schema proposed
 2. Summary of the discussions leading to ontology development